torgeirl/tradingpost-errbot/README.md

   - `$ kubectl create -f deploy/tradingpost-errbot.yaml`

 ## History and credits
-  - Tradingpost was first created in 2016 as [tradingpost-beepboop](https://github.com/torgeirl/tradingpost-beepboop), a [BeepBoop](https://beepboophq.com/docs/article/overview)-hostable Slack bot.
+  - Tradingpost was first created in 2016 as [tradingpost-beepboop](https://github.com/torgeirl/tradingpost-beepboop), a [Beep Boop](https://github.com/BeepBoopHQ/starter-python-bot)-hostable Slack bot.
 The inspiration to make it came from seeing Filip Söderholm's [cardfetcher bot](https://github.com/fiso/cardfetcher) in action, and part of his code was re-used while making Tradingpost.

   - Tradingpost was ported from BeepBoop to [Errbot](https://github.com/errbotio/errbot) in November 2017.
 [Scryfall](https://scryfall.com/docs/api) was adapted as the backend around the same time.